 School Registration Information

-In the spirit of ensuring we will continue to have healthy and safe workplaces for generations to come, this Fall School we will be offering $100 scholarships for the first 10 Young Workers (30 and under) who enroll with a paid registration in entry level courses (WHSC Level 1, and OFL/ODRT Level 1 and 2).
+In the spirit of ensuring we will continue to have healthy and safe workplaces for generations to come, this Spring School we will again be offering $100 scholarships for the first 10 Young Workers (30 and under) who enroll with a paid registration in entry level courses (WHSC Level 1, or Prevention Link (ODRT) Level 1 and 2).
 Please contact us at email@example.com for more information.

 PLEASE NOTE This educational is a harrassment and sent-free environment